Carnaval fi Dachra

 Carnaval fi Dachra (كرنفال في دشرة) is a 1994 Algerian comedy film directed by Mohamed Oukassi.

+plot

 Makhlouf Bombardier, unusual, decides to be elected mayor of a dechra (village).
 So he surrounds himself with trusted partners to organize a great campaign for his election.
 Bombardier became the mayor of the village and is organizing an international film festival to compete at the Carthage festival.
 In his action, he is pursued by the Court of Auditors for embezzlement.
 So, his ultimate goal is to become the president.